 As an FBA Amazon seller myself, I’ve done a lot of research and compiled a lot of horrifying stories about telltale signs of Amazon gradually becoming saturated, the pitfalls as an FBA seller and the solutions and various workarounds to counteract these setbacks.

 When I first got on the Amazon bandwagon about a decade ago, I remember vividly those times when I would sell nearly 70 units of goods and services in a matter of just a little more than a week.
 Nowadays, we have a myriad of Amazon tutorials, tools and resources at our fingertips to help drive private label selling to unprecedented levels.

-Even as we speak, Amazon is gradually being infiltrated by a torrent of copycat sellers.
+Even as we speak, Amazon is gradually being flooded by copycat sellers.
 These are vendors that have no originality and hardly have any meaningful sense of selling ethics at all.
 We are not there yet, but these are telltale signs of an impending chaotic market situation in the future.

 To better identify where we are in the transition, I talked to a number of high ranking Amazon sellers and other online business owners who gladly shared their thoughts with me.
 Their advice is to do either one of two things:

 - Ride the tide while it’s high.
 Get everything you can get out of Amazon while the going is good